-PBHs are formed from the gravitational collapse of over-dense regions with their density contrasts at the horizon reentry during radiation domination exceeding the threshold value.
+PBHs are formed from the gravitational collapse of over-dense regions when their density contrasts at the horizon re-entry during radiation domination exceeding the threshold value.
 The overdense regions may be seeded from the primordial curvature perturbations generated during inflation.
-The feasible way to produce enough abundance of PBH DM is by enhancing the amplitude of the power spectrum at least seven orders of magnitude to reach the threshold at small scales.
-We are using the enhancement mechanism of the power spectrum at small scales proposed in Refs \cite{Lin:2020goi} using Kinetic or K/G Inflation.
-The Kinetic inflation is defined when Inflaton field's kinetic part is coupled to Inflaton field function $K(\phi)=1+G(\phi)$ as \cite{Kobayashi:2010cm}
+The feasible way to produce enough abundance of primordial black hole (PBH) dark matter (DM) is by enhancing the amplitude of the power spectrum at least seven orders of magnitude to reach the threshold at small scales.
+We employ the enhancement mechanism of the power spectrum at small scales proposed in Refs \cite{Lin:2020goi} using kinetic or K/G inflation.
+The kinetic inflation is defined when inflaton field's kinetic part is coupled to inflaton field function $K(\phi)=1+G(\phi)$ as \cite{Kobayashi:2010cm}

 where $m_{p}=1/\sqrt{8\pi G}=1$.
 The background equations of motion are